pasivinay/one2n-sre-bootcamp/milestone_2/README.md

 - Python 3.8+
 - pip (Python package manager)
+- Docker
+- Dockerhub account
+- Docker logged in with dockerhub account
 - Virtualenv (Recommended for managing dependencies)
 - Make (for executing build and run commands)
 - PostgreSQL or SQLite (for database)